ankitasawarkar/ankitasawarkar/README.md

-## Hi there 👋
+## Hi there 👋, I am Ankita, a

-**ankitasawarkar/ankitasawarkar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 <!--
-"Hi there!
-I'm a passionate software developer specializing in backend REST API development, with experience in Java Spring Boot and Python across multiple projects.
+Hi there!
+I'm a passionate **Software Developer** specializing in backend REST API development, with experience in Java Spring Boot and Python across multiple projects.
 I thrive on learning new technologies and am currently diving deep into machine learning and data-driven applications.
 While I love reading about personal development, I sometimes need a nudge to stay on track with my goals.
-I’ve also dabbled in frontend development with React and Bootstrap and have utilized AWS for deployment along with CI/CD tools like Jenkins and Bitbucket.
-Excited to connect and collaborate on innovative projects!"
+I’ve also dabbled in frontend development with React and Bootstrap and have utilized AWS for deployment along with CI/CD tools like Jenkins and Bitbucket.I'm eager to interact and work with you on creative initiatives!

 "Hey!
 I'm an enthusiastic software developer with expertise working on many projects using Python and Java Spring Boot, with a focus on backend REST API development.
 I'm always eager to learn new technologies, and right now I'm getting into data-driven apps and machine learning.
 I enjoy reading books about personal growth, but I occasionally need a little encouragement to keep moving in the right direction.
-Along with using AWS for deployment and CI/CD technologies like Jenkins and Bitbucket, I've also experimented with frontend development using React and Bootstrap.
-I'm eager to interact and work with you on creative initiatives!"
+Along with using AWS for deployment and CI/CD technologies like Jenkins and Bitbucket, I've also experimented with frontend development using React and Bootstrap. "
 -->

-Here are some ideas to get you started:
+## 🎓 I'm a Software Developer with Machine Learning Engineering

 - 🔭 I’m currently working on something cool.
-- 🌱 I’m currently learning <b>DevOps, AWS</b>
+- 🌱 I’m currently learning AWS and revising others.
-- 👯 I’m looking to collaborate on a project that involves developing a REST API integrated with a machine learning model to enhance data accessibility and usability.
+- 👯 I’m looking to collaborate with anyone on any project.
 - 🤔 I’m looking for help as I track my career in machine learning and research.
-- 💬 Ask me about my skill sets.
+- 💬 Ask me about anything.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ankitasawarkar/)

 ## 🧰 Languages and Tools: